-- On the SyncPacks page (^(⊙)) of the PowerFlow user interface, click [Import SyncPack].
+- 1. On the SyncPacks page (a) of the PowerFlow user interface, click [Import SyncPack].
 The Import SyncPack page appears. - 2.
 Click [Browse] and select the .whl file for the SyncPack you want to install.
 You can also drag and drop a .whl file to the Import SyncPack page. - 3.
 Click [Import].
 PowerFlow registers and uploads the SyncPack.
 The SyncPack is added to the SyncPacks page. - 4.
 You will need to activate and install the SyncPack in PowerFlow.
-For more information, see Activating and Installing a SyncPack.
+For more information, see the following topic.